projectacrn/acrn-hypervisor/doc/getting-started/overview_dev.rst

 At a high level, you will:

 * Copy the built ACRN hypervisor files, Service VM kernel files, and launch scripts from the development computer to the target.
-The Service VM kernel files replace parts of the Ubuntu installation we installed and used for running the Board Inspector, with the Linux kernel we built.

 * Configure GRUB to boot the ACRN hypervisor, pre-launched VMs, and Service VM.
   Reboot the target, and launch ACRN.